Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ### Class members for classes with new behaviour
 Each delegated interface type will be accompanied by an accessor function, called to access the Delegate Identity.

-If the approach for proposal 1 is approach II (move declaration inside class body), this is the property getter.
+If the approach for proposal 1 is approach 2 (move declaration inside class body), this is the property getter.

 Else, the compiler should emit bytecode for new a function to fill this task.
 It will contain the bytecode for the Delegate Expression.